 It’s totally natural to worry about how infections like UTIs, flu, chickenpox and rubella might affect your baby in pregnancy.
 Here’s what you should know.

-If you’re wondering why you’re susceptible to every cold going while you’re pregnant, it’s because your immune system can be less effective against infections.
-Your immune system during pregnancy is not supressed exactly but is unique and modulated, possibly to prevent your body rejecting your baby (Mor and Cardenas, 2010).
+If you’re wondering why you’re susceptible to every cold going while you’re pregnant, it’s because your immune system is moderated, possibly to prevent your body rejecting your baby (Mor and Cardenas, 2010).

-Infections to watch out for when you’re pregnant include:
+Infections to be aware of when you’re pregnant include:

 - urinary tract infections (UTIs)

 - group B streptococcus (GBS)

 - zika virus (if you are planning to travel).

 COVID-19 symptoms are similar to that of flu and the virus spreads in a similar manner, through respiratory droplets and contaminated surfaces (NHS, 2022a).